ulsdevteam/spam-user-detection/README.md

 3) Change the 'Timeout value to 400' in your web server conf file.

-4) Now go to your python3.6 location, the location should be `/usr/local/bin/python3.6` or you can also have it any other location and change the `spam_trap.py` script to start with the `shebang` of the desired location , in the bin there will be a pip file out here.
+4) Now go to your python3.6 location, the location should be `/usr/local/bin/python3.6` or you can also have it any other location and change the `spam_trap.py` script to start with the `shebang` of the desired location.
 You would need to run the following commands to install the dependencies for this project.

 ```bash
 $ pip install numpy